Telangana Pradesh Congress Committee

-The Telangana Pradesh Congress Committee (TPCC) is the state unit of the Indian National Congress (INC) in the state of Telangana, India.
+The Telangana Pradesh Congress Committee (Telangana PCC) is the state unit of the Indian National Congress (INC) in the state of Telangana, India.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
 The current president of the Telangana PCC is Bomma Mahesh Kumar Goud.
-The committee has a long history of political influence in the united Andhra Pradesh state, however, it has however, it has historically faced challenges, including fluctuations in electoral support.
+The committee has a long history of political influence in the United Andhra Pradesh state, however, it has however, it has historically faced challenges, including fluctuations in electoral support.
 However, following significant efforts in 2023, the TPCC regained political power in Telangana.
 With the INC in government in Telangana since December 2023 after the 2023 Telangana Legislative Assembly election, the committee is actively involved in governance and party affairs.
+And also TPCC has its frontal organisations like ST Cell, SC Cell, Minority Cell and Backward Class (BC) Cell these are headed by their respective chairpersons in the supervision of TPCC President.